|Written by Patsy A. Waits|

 If you have any questions or comments, please contact me.

-On July 08, 2014 the Lander County Commission will be reviewing the final draft of the Nevada Land Management Task Force regarding Nevada’s public lands.
+On July 08, 2014, the Lander County Commissioners reviewed the final draft of the Nevada Land Management Task Force regarding Nevada’s public lands.
 AB 227, passed during the 2013 Nevada Legislative Session, created the Nevada Lands Management Task Force to study issues surrounding how public lands controlled by the Federal Government would be managed if they were transferred to the State of Nevada.
-This statewide Task Force is made up of a representative from each of Nevada’s 17 counties, including Commissioner Patsy Waits from Lander County.
+This statewide Task Force was made up of a representative from each of Nevada’s 17 counties, including Commissioner Patsy Waits from Lander County.